AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.4.x.md

 ## Release 0.4.3 - 2018-05-08

 Updates:
-* Test code: alpha release of test code, no test coverage guarantees
+* Test code alpha release

 Other:
 * Add .gitattributes to support solidity
-* Convert this (release notes) file from txt to MD.
+* Convert this (release notes) file from txt to MD

 ## Release 0.4.2 - 2018-05-01